When you set up a server on the internet, it becomes an instant target for various attacks by internet bots.

 Tunnel Status

-The status of the tunnel depends on the heath of its connections –
+The status of the tunnel depends on the health of its connections –

-• Inactive – This indicates that your tunnel is not running and not connected to the Cloudflare network.
+- Inactive – This indicates that your tunnel is not running and as a result, is not connected to the Cloudflare network.

 How to create your First Tunnel?